gevent/gevent/doc/gevent.socket.rst

 Beyond the basic standard library interface, ``gevent.socket`` provides some extensions.
 These are identical and shared by all versions of Python.

+.. versionchanged:: 1.3a2
+   The undocumented class ``BlockingResolver`` has been documented and moved to :class:`gevent.resolver.blocking.Resolver`.

 Waiting
 -------